Facial Toners - Why to Use?

-Long gone are the days when people used toners as part of their facial cleansing routine.
+Long gone are the days when people used facial toners as part of their cleansing routine.
 Thanks to the Korean skincare routine hype people have started to change the way they use toners - not as a cleanser but as a source of hydration.
-You don't need cotton pads to use a toner.
-You can either spray it on your face or pat multiple layers of it on your face with your hands.
+You don't need cotton pads to use a facial toner.
+You can either spray it on your face or pat gently multiple layers of it on your face with your hands.
 All skin types benefit from adding both hydration and moisture to them.

 Adding a toner to your skincare routine can really make a difference.
 Try to avoid toners with alcohol in their ingredients list - alcohol only dries your skin.
 Starting to use a toner as a part of your both AM and PM routine can help with some common skin problems.